nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

   Subresource Integrity (SRI).
 This can help prevent malicious code from being loaded on the website if one of the third-party sites hosting JavaScript files (such as analytics scripts) is compromised.

-Here's an example of a CSP configuration that enforces both SRI and hash-based integrity:
+Here's an example of a CSP configuration that enforces hash-based integrity:

 ```text
 Content-Security-Policy: default-src 'none'; script-src 'sha384-abc123...';